-Nesiritide is not recommended for routine use during decompensated heart failure.
+Nesiritide is not recommended for routine use during decompensated HF.
 If patients with blood pressures in the normal range are not responding well to typical management with loop diuretics, nesiritide can be considered.

 Hydralazine is a direct arterial vasodilator that decreases afterload.
 Isosorbide mononitrate is a long-acting oral nitrate that decreases preload.
-The combination of these two drugs has an effect similar to as an ACE inhibitor or angiotensin receptor blocker, without reducing renal function or causing hyperkalemia.
-The combination of hydralazine and nitrates, however, does not have the neurohormonal blockade benefit of ACE inhibitors or angiotensin receptor blockers, which is thought to play an important role.
+The combination of these two drugs has an effect similar to that with an ACE inhibitor or ARB, without reducing renal function or causing hyperkalemia.
+The combination of hydralazine and nitrates, however, does not have the neurohormonal blockade benefit of ACE inhibitors or ARBs, which is thought to play an important role.
 Despite this, a clear mortality benefit has been present with this combination when ACE inhibitors or ARBs are contraindicated, especially in the African American population.

 The treatment of heart failure with therapies other than medications, such as the use of devices, is considered mechanical therapy.
-This includes biventricular pacing, implantable cardioverter defibrillators (ICDs) and left ventricular assist devices (LVADs).
+This includes biventricular pacing, implantable cardioverter defibrillators and left ventricular assist devices.

 Biventricular pacing is an excellent option for certain patients with advanced heart failure.
-Also known as “cardiac resynchronization therapy,” biventricular pacing has been shown to improve heart failure symptoms in a majority of cases.
-The normal cardiac conduction system delivers the electrical impulse to both the right and left ventricles simultaneously; however, in the presence of a left bundle branch block (LBBB) or right bundle branch block (RBBB), the electrical impulse will reach one ventricle first, then slowly transmit to the other, causing “cardiac dyssynchrony.”
+Also known as “cardiac resynchronization therapy,” biventricular pacing has been shown to improve HF symptoms in a majority of cases.
+The normal cardiac conduction system delivers the electrical impulse to both the right and left ventricles simultaneously; however, in the presence of a left bundle branch block or right bundle branch block, the electrical impulse will reach one ventricle first, then slowly transmit to the other, causing “cardiac dyssynchrony.”
 Remember that a LBBB and RBBB, by definition, prolong the QRS duration.

 - Left ventricular ejection fraction less than 35%, a QRS duration of greater than 120 milliseconds and NYHA functional class III or IV with optimal medical therapy

-- Left ventricular ejection fraction less than 35% and frequent reliance on right ventricular pacing (which significantly prolongs the QRS duration)
+- Left ventricular ejection fraction less than 35% and frequent reliance on right ventricular pacing (significantly prolonging QRS duration)

-A meta-analysis has shown a mortality benefit for those patients with a QRS duration of greater than 150 ms who receive biventricular pacing, but not those with a QRS duration less than 150 ms.
+A meta-analysis showed a mortality benefit for those patients with a QRS duration of greater than 150 ms who receive biventricular pacing, but not those with a QRS duration less than 150 ms.

-Many patients who are candidates for biventricular pacing also receive an implanted cardioverter defibrillator (ICD) at the same time.
+Many patients who are candidates for biventricular pacing also receive an ICD at the same time.

-When atrial fibrillation is present, the QRS complex occurs at random intervals and the biventricular pacing device does not know when to initiate atrial pacing and may not be able to initiate biventricular pacing (if the native QRS complex comes earlier than expected).
+When atrial fibrillation is present, and the QRS complex occurs at random intervals, the biventricular pacing device does not know when to initiate atrial pacing, and may not be able to initiate biventricular pacing (if the native QRS complex comes earlier than expected).
 This results in less beneficial effects on cardiac output and thus symptoms.